brianbirir/django-restful-boilerplate/README.md

 Django related Python packages that are part of this boilerplate project:

 - DRF (Django REST Framework)
-- drf-spectacular (API documentation library using OpenAPI 3 schema)
+- drf-spectacular (API documentation library for DRF using OpenAPI 3 schema)